daroczig/logger/README.md

 #> {"level":4,"timestamp":"2018-11-14 02:17:36","message":"3"}
 ```

-To customize the format how the log messages are being rendered, see `?layout_generator` that provides very easy access to a bunch environmental variables -- quick examples on automatically logging the call from which the log message originated along with the (package) namespace, calling function's name, hostname, user running the R process etc:
+To customize the format how the log messages are being rendered, see `?layout_glue_generator` that provides very easy access to a bunch variables -- quick examples on automatically logging the call from which the log message originated along with the (package) namespace, calling function's name, hostname, user running the R process etc:

 * define custom logger:

     ```r
-    logger <- layout_generator(msg_format = '{node}/{pid}/{namespace}/{fn} {time} {level}: {msg}')
+    logger <- layout_glue_generator(format = '{node}/{pid}/{namespace}/{fn} {time} {level}: {msg}')
     log_layout(logger)
     ```